r00tusrDE/docker-dynamic-dns/readme.md

     restart: unless-stopped
 ```

-The envitonmental variables are as follows:
+The environment variables are as follows:

 * **USER**: the username for the service.